Acné : quelles sont les causes ?

 The different stages of acne

-5 faces that present in order: a person without acne, one with minor acne then mild then medium then severe then very severe
+5 faces that present in order: a person without acne, one with minor then mild then medium then severe then very severe acne

 Minor/mild acne: